Nov.19, 2010 in Mobile tracking by Alex Zaah

 Typically, a GSM network consists of mobile stations, cell towers (or base stations), and the network systems.

-Mobile stations are mobile devices like cell phones; it consists of a mobile terminal and a Subscriber Identify Module (SIM).
+Mobile stations are mobile devices like cell phones; it has a mobile terminal and a Subscriber Identify Module (SIM).

-Base station consists of Base Transceiver Station (BTS) and Base Station Controller (BSC).
+Base station has two parts, Base Transceiver Station (BTS) and Base Station Controller (BSC).

 Network system consists of Mobile-Service Switching Center (MSC), Operation and Maintenance Center (OMC) and a few other devices.

-Your cell phone is constantly connected to the nearest cell tower set up by the carriers, and some cell phones can switch to other cell tower which have better signal strength automatically, that’s why they have better call quality.
+Your handset is constantly connected to the nearest cell tower set up by the carriers (this could vary depending on the mobile maker), and some cell phones can switch to other cell towers which have better signal strength automatically, that’s why they have better call quality.
 Each cell tower has a unique Cell ID.
-But it’s not always the case, sometimes you can find a base station has three Cell IDs, each covers a third of that area (a 120° sector).
+But it’s not always the case, nowadays a base station usually has three Cell IDs (some could have up to six, in other word six sectors), each covers a third of that area (a 120° sector).

-The working range of a cell tower/base stations is determined by a few actors, like the frequency, the transmitter’s rated power and size, as well as weather conditions.
+The working range of a cell tower/base stations is determined by a few actors, like the frequency, the transmitter’s rated power and size and height of the antenna, as well as weather conditions.
 Generally, cell towers are grouped in areas of high population density because each base station is limited by its capacity.
-In suburban areas, base stations are commonly spaced 1-2 miles apart and in dense urban areas, cell towers s may be as close as 200 hundred meters apart or even less, that is, each base station covers an area of a circle with a diameter of 200 meters or less.
+In suburban areas, base stations/macro cells are commonly spaced 1-2 miles apart and in dense urban areas, cell towers/micro cells/pico cells may be as close as 200 hundred meters apart or even less, that is, each base station covers an area of a circle with a diameter of 200 meters or less.
+Pico cells are mostly used in offices, shopping malls, airports etc. In some areas, there are even femtocells in houses to improve the indoor signal strength.

-That is why we can use base stations to roughly locate a cell phone.
+That is why we can use base stations to roughly pinpoint a handset’s location.

 How to calculate the location

-In order to find the location of a cell phone, you need a few parameters.
+In order to find the location of a mobile device, you need a few parameters.
 You can use some mobile apps or enter test mode

 to get these parameters.